See the Story Index for Wael Abdelgawad’s other stories.

 “Welcome, welcome.”
 He moved aside slowly and opened the door wide.
 “The brothers will be happy to see you.”

 I entered the masjid and performed a balancing act with the pizzas as I removed my shoes with one hand.
 I followed Abdus-Samad down the main corridor.
-The only sounds were the clacking of his walker as he picked it up and set it down, and his ponderous breathing.
+The only sounds were his ponderous breathing and the clacking of his walker as he picked it up and set it down.

 Halfway down the corridor he stopped and turned again to look at me.
-“Why have you not come to see us, Zaid?” he asked quietly.
+“Why have you not come to see us more often, Zaid?” he asked quietly.

 I thought there would be more to his question.
 I waited, but he added nothing.

 What was I supposed to say?
 There was too much to say, and little of it good.
-The words crowded my mouth like marbles, so that I could not speak.
+The words crowded my mouth like shards of glass, so that I could not speak.
 I stood mute, not meeting his eyes, feeling like I’d made a mistake in coming here.

 “No matter,” he said finally, and resumed his slow walk.
 “A man must do what a man must do.”

 In the dimly lit back room, three brothers slept in sleeping bags against one wall, but the rest were awake.
-Three sat together reading Quran, while others read singly or prayed.
+One small group sat together reading Quran, while others read singly or prayed.
 One was typing on a laptop.
 I knew about half of them.
 The room smelled of perfume oil and mildew.
-The heater was off or turned very low, presumably to save money, and the brothers wore layers of clothing to ward off the chill.
+The heater was off or set very low, presumably to save money, and the men wore layers of clothing to ward off the chill.

 “Oh ma-sha-Allah,” someone exclaimed.
 It was Jafar, a convert from Ethiopia who’d come to America twenty years ago on a running scholarship.
 “Look who it is.
 Our very own Muslim P.I.”
 He said it admiringly, and I knew he was sincere because sincerity was in Jafar’s nature.
 He was soft-spoken, gentle and always kind.
 I’d known him all my adult life and had never heard him so much as raise his voice.

-AbdulWali, a tall and thickly muscled man whose leg had been severed at the knee in a factory accident years ago, then reattached, would walk with a cane for the rest of his life.
+One of the Quran readers was AbdulWali, a tall and thickly muscled man whose leg had been severed at the knee in a factory accident years ago, then reattached.
+He would walk with a cane for the rest of his life.

 Li’l Hamza – as the brothers called him – was a small, energetic Filipino-American who’d been mistakenly shot in the head by the police two years ago.
 He recovered, but the brain damage robbed his ability to self-censor his words, so that he said whatever came into his head.
 He had a lawsuit pending against the police department, and always claimed that when his ship came in he’d buy all the ahl-us-suffa a grand house in which to live.